rusini/manool/_drafts/new_intro.md

 #### What's next?
 Do you have a roadmap for MANOOL?

-*[As of September 2021]*
+Sure, here it is (*as of September 2021*):

-1. I am currently working on a JIT compiler for MANOOL to achieve run-time performance only marginally slower than that of the most sophisticated dynamic-language engines in the market (such as V8 and LuaJIT), but only at a fraction of their complexity.
+1. Complete a JIT compiler for MANOOL to achieve run-time performance only marginally slower than that of the most sophisticated dynamic-language engines in the market (such as V8 and LuaJIT), but only at a fraction of their complexity.

-2.
+2. Replace `{` and `}` in the syntax by `(` and `)` in the second version of the language.
+The idea is to to appeal more to at least one established language community (Lisp/Scheme) (although at the cost of extra complexity, including a more complicated LL(2) parser).

+3. Complete the language specification and the tutorial.

+4. Build a MANOOL ecosystem (libraries) and a user community.

 ---
 ---